LarissaSmith/ng-shared-components/README.md

 Setup
 ======

-Add the following assets to your ejs file that will display this page:
+Add the assets you want to use to your ejs file that will display the popup menu or modal:

+    // required app file
     assets.js.push('ngSharedComponents.js');

+    // popup menu
     assets.js.push('directives/ngPopup.js');

+    // modal
     assets.js.push('directives/ngModal.js');
     assets.css.push('ngModal.css');

+In your app, require the ngSharedComponents app:

+    angular.module('app', ['ngSharedComponents'])

 Modal Directive
 ===============================